 What does it mean to be a school leader?

 - Their role in the context of the wider school community

 - The opportunity to work with a highly motivated team

 What does it mean to be a leader?

 - Relationships with peers

-- what is that about me but is going to prevent my learning and growth as a leader
+- What is that about me that is going to prevent my learning and growth as a leader?

-- the letter of inference and being buried in perception.
+- The matter of inference and being buried in perception

 - Making a joint commitment

-- identifying a actionable step each person can take to improve themselves as a leader.
+- Identifying at least one actionable step each person can take to improve themselves as a leader

-mentoring is provided by one of the facilitators who meet the training program.
+Mentoring is provided by one of the facilitators who meet with those taking the training programme.
 The facilitator will come to the school and spend approximately one hour per term with the group of student leaders.

-Please contact us for more information about how we can customise a workshop to meet your team or group unique needs.
+Please contact us for more information about how we can customise a workshop to meet your team or group’s unique needs.